Mercados y Negocios

 http://mercadosynegocios.cucea.udg.mx/index.php/MYN

 <div data-canvas-width="519.48"> </div> <div data-canvas-width="519.48"> <p>Mercados y Negocios is an open-access quarterly journal whose issues are published on the first day of January, May, and September.
-Published research articles are accepted through double-blind review by international peers, mainly from outside the University of Guadalajara. </p> <p>The objective of Mercados y Negocios is to disseminate and encourage the discussion of results and advances in research on markets and business as phenomena of study for competitiveness.</p> <p>Mercados y Negocios does not charge authors a fee for submitting their manuscripts, nor does it charge fees for publishing articles (no APC—Article Publishing Charges).</p> <p>Mercados y Negocios appears in the LATINDEX 2.0 catalog, in the Information Matrix for the Analysis of Journals (MIAR), in the Directory of Open Access Journals, in Dialnet, in three EBSCO databases (Business Source Corporate Plus; Business Source Ultimate and Fuente Académica Plus), Scopus, Redalyc, CLASE-Biblat, Scielo-Mexico, the Ibero-American Network of Innovation and Scientific Knowledge and The Directory of Open Access Scholarly Resources of UNESCO.</p> <p>This journal, by the policy of the University of Guadalajara, is included in the golden route, providing free access to its published contents with internationally recognized standards in terms of interoperability, quality, and efficiency in the editorial process management.</p> <p> </p> </div>Universidad de Guadalajaraen-USMercados y Negocios 2594-0163<p>Mercados y Negocios by Department of Mercadotecnia y Negocios Internacionales.
-University of Guadalajara <span>is licensed under a</span> <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><span>License Creative Commons Attribution-NonCommercial 4.0 International</span></a>.<br /><br /></p><p><br class="Apple-interchange-newline" /><span>The author retains the copyright.</span></p>Editor’s Letter
+Published research articles are accepted through double-blind review by international peers, mainly from outside the University of Guadalajara. </p> <p>Mercados y Negocios aims to disseminate and encourage the discussion of results and advances in research on markets and business as phenomena of study for competitiveness.</p> <p>Mercados y Negocios does not charge authors a fee for submitting their manuscripts, nor does it charge fees for publishing articles (no APC—Article Publishing Charges).</p> <p>Mercados y Negocios appears in the LATINDEX 2.0 catalogue, in the Information Matrix for the Analysis of Journals (MIAR), in the Directory of Open Access Journals, in Dialnet, in three EBSCO databases (Business Source Corporate Plus; Business Source Ultimate and Fuente Académica Plus), Scopus, Redalyc, CLASE-Biblat, Scielo-Mexico, the Ibero-American Network of Innovation and Scientific Knowledge and The Directory of Open Access Scholarly Resources of UNESCO.</p> <p>By the policy of the University of Guadalajara, this journal is included in the golden route, providing free access to its published contents with internationally recognized standards in terms of interoperability, quality, and efficiency in the editorial process management.</p> <p> </p> </div>Universidad de Guadalajaraen-USMercados y Negocios 2594-0163<p>Mercados y Negocios by Department of Mercadotecnia y Negocios Internacionales.
+University of Guadalajara <span>is licensed under a</span> <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><span>License Creative Commons Attribution-NonCommercial 4.0 International</span></a>.<br /><br /></p><p><br class="Apple-interchange-newline" /><span>The author retains the copyright.</span></p>Culture is a moderator of the interaction between financial inclusion and financial performance

 http://creativecommons.org/licenses/by-nc/4.0